cjwit/banjo_build/banjo_build.md

 ### Cutting rim segments (the blocks)

 Splitting a circle into segments involves some math for angles.
-Look back at that layout example above, that's where these numbers below come from.
+Look back at that layout above, that's where these numbers below come from.
 You're dividing 180° by the number of segments.
 I found it useful to draw up a plan: this is for a 16-segment rim that I hope to do sometime soon.
 There's a smaller one in there for a banjo ukelele that I want to make for my kiddos.
 It's hard to read, since I drew this out on brown paper, but it might be worth the time to sketch out what you're looking for, especially if you are not doing an 11- or 12-inch rim.
 The measurements for those are below.

 <a href="images/rim_plan.jpg">
     <img src="images/rim_plan_sm.jpg" class="img-responsive" alt="Rim plan drawing">